Egypt Country Profile

 Source: https://egac.gov.eg/en/accredited-cabs/

-The total number of food establishments in the country, categorized by type (e.g., farms, food processing plants, restaurants, retail stores): 75,552 food factories and the number of farms is unknown
+The total number of food establishments in the country, categorized by type (e.g., farms, food processing plants, restaurants, retail stores): 75,552 food factories and in the agriculture sector , average 7 million farmers.

 Source: CAPMAS / Central Agency for Public Mobilization & Statistics